Heavy Rainfall and Urban Flooding Hazards 2025

 • Catchment area of the depression of at least 200 m2.

-The dataset capturing fire service operations compiles ‘water’-related reports from the Berlin Fire Brigade, which indicate a connection to heavy rain and which were recorded on days with heavy rainfall.
-The dataset was collected by the Berlin Fire Brigade and processed by the Berlin Waterworks (BWB) (i.e. Flood Atlas).
-The BWB cross-referenced the fire service operations with precipitation data from the BWB for the day and location in question, assigning an expected return period (T) to the rainfall event.
+The dataset of fire service operations includes reports from the Berlin Fire Department on ‘water’ incidents that were linked to heavy rainfall based on the report details and were also recorded on days with heavy rain.
+The dataset was collected by the Berlin Fire Brigade and processed by the Berlin Waterworks (BWB) as part of the flood atlas (Überflutungsatlas).
+The BWB cross-referenced the fire service operations with their precipitation data for the day and location in question, assigning an expected return period (T) for each rainfall event.
 Duplicates were removed.
 The following attributes were derived and are part of the factual data display:

 • Date (created)